-Additional data from liver biopsy pathology reports, transient elastography, radiology reports, or a combination of those sources, were available for 1,273 of the 1,573 individuals with HBV and without other viral hepatitis (i.e., HCV or HDV).
-A review of these additional data shows that severe chronic liver disease, according to our definition, was considered to be present (presumptive and definitive categories combined) in 254 (16%) of the 1573 individuals with HBV.
-Definitive severe chronic liver disease was documented for 70 (4%) with HBV.
+Additional data from liver biopsy pathology reports, transient elastography, radiology reports, or a combination of those sources, were available for 1,273 of the 1,584 individuals with HBV and without other viral hepatitis (i.e. HCV or HDV).
+A review of these additional data shows that severe chronic liver disease, according to our definition, was considered to be present (presumptive and definitive categories combined) in 263 (17%) of the 1584 individuals with HBV.
+Definitive severe chronic liver disease was documented for 76 (5%) with HBV.

-Figure 4.17 shows that the annual number of new HCC diagnoses declined from 2011 onwards.
-HCC was found in 34 (2.2%) individuals with HBV co-infection, 18 of whom were born in the Netherlands.
+Figure 6.17 shows that the annual number of new HCC diagnoses declined from 2010 onwards.
+HCC was found in 34 (2.2%) individuals with HBV co-infection, 18 of whom were born in the Netherlands, nine in sub-Saharan Africa, and three in South America.
+Roughly half (18, 52.9%) of HCC diagnosis were found in individuals with documented liver cirrhosis.

-Figure 4.17: Absolute number of reported HCC cases among individuals with HBV and without other viral hepatitis (i.e., HCV or HDV) over time.
+Figure 6.17: Absolute number of annually-reported HCC cases among individuals with HBV and without other viral hepatitis (i.e, HCV or HDV) over time.